-Section 2 describes market concerns that losses increased after the ownership changes of the treated servicers.
-I use a panel data specification that compares the changes in loan loss rates for treated special servicers after they changed owners, relative to changes in loan loss rates for other (placebo) special servicers.
-Specifically, I estimate where $LossRate{lit}$ is the loss rate (realized losses divided by loan balance before losses) for loan l liquidated by special servicer i in month t (centered around event dates), $OwnershipChange_i$ is 1 if servicer i is Berkadia, C-III, CW Capital, or LNR, and $Post{it}$ is 1 if loan l is liquidated after the event date for special servicer i.
+Section 2 describes market concerns that after the ownership changes, the self-dealing conflicts may increase loan losses.
+I use a panel data specification that compares the changes in loan loss rates for treated special servicers after they were sold, relative to changes in loan loss rates for other (placebo) special servicers.
+Specifically, I estimate where $LossRate{lit}$ is the loss rate (realized losses divided by loan balance before losses) for loan l liquidated by special servicer i in month t (centered around event dates), $OwnershipChange_i$ is 1 if servicer i is Berkadia, C-III, CW Capital, or LNR, and $Post{it}$ is 1 loan l is liquidated after the event date for special servicer i.
 For treated servicers, the event date corresponds to the first day of the month they changed owners.
 For placebo servicers, $Post{it}$ is 1 if month t is after LNR's event date.
 The results are similar using other placebo dates (Table 3).
-Additionally, $X{li}$ represents pre-determined controls for loan l, $\tau_t$ is month of liquidation fixed effects, $\delta_i$ is special servicer fixed effects, and $\varepsilon{lit}$ is an idiosyncratic error term.
+Additionally, $X{li}$ represents pre-determined controls for loan l, $\tau_l$ is month of liquidation fixed effects, $\delta_i$ is special servicer fixed effects, and $\varepsilon{lit}$ is an idiosyncratic error term.